sassoftware/viya4-monitoring-kubernetes/samples/min-logging/README.md

 # Minimal Logging Sample

-This sample demonstrates a customization to the logging deployment to minimize resource usage by configuring single instances of each component.
-This configuration could save both CPU and memory resources in development and test environments, for example.
+This sample demonstrates how you can customize a logging deployment to minimize resource usage.
+The sample deployment configures single instances of each logging component.
+This configuration could save CPU and memory resources, and could be useful in development and test environments.

 ## Installation

+Follow these steps:

-Copy this directory to a separate local path then set the `USER_DIR` environment variable to this path:
+1. Copy this sample directory to a separate local path.

+2. Set the `USER_DIR` environment variable to the local path:

 ```bash
 export USER_DIR=/your/path/to/min-logging
 ```

-Deploy logging normally:
+3. Deploy logging using the standard deployment script:

 ```bash
 logging/bin/deploy_logging_open.sh